Severance and Non-Compete Agreements

 - Payment of attorney’s fees and expenses by the employer

-Florida workplace rights lawyer William Julien not only negotiates severance agreements on behalf of Florida clients with claims for sexual harassment, prohibited race discrimination or glass ceiling barriers to promotion, but he also represents clients in litigation brought by employers to enforce the terms of confidentiality or non-compete agreements.
+Florida workplace rights lawyer not only negotiates severance agreements on behalf of Florida clients with claims for sexual harassment, prohibited race discrimination or glass ceiling barriers to promotion, but he also represents clients in litigation brought by employers to enforce the terms of confidentiality or non-compete agreements.
 In some cases, these lawsuits themselves are a form of harassment and can lead to a further award of damages against the employee.

 Know Your Rights.
 Consult With An Experienced Attorney.

 For a free consultation about your legal options on any workplace rights claim, contact the Law Office of William M. Julien, P.A.